Scan time: 2-3 minutes / Read time: 3-5 minutes

 One idea gets turned into a dozen posts, emails, and clips.

-Every step is a written-down process — so it doesn't all live in his head.
+Every step is a written-down process — so none of it lives in his head.

 🚗 The steps